Taimur-Shabbir/taimur-shabbir.github.io/_posts/2024-09-28-walmart-time-series-sales-prediction.md

 ## 7.3) Train and evaluate ARIMA

 To fit and evaluate our ARIMA model, we need to execute the same method of walk forward validation as we did with the persistence model.
 That is to say, we will:

 - train the model on the entire training set
 - make a 1-step prediction
+- compare the actual value from validation set at, actual(t), to predicted(t)
-- add the 'current' value of the test set to the training set
+- add the actual(t) value of the validation set to the training set
-- retrain the model on the training and repeat, until we have come to the end of the test set
+- retrain the model on the training and repeat, until we have come to the end of the validation set

 Through trial and error, I have found that large ARIMA values (like 7) result in a Convergence Error.
 If we reduce the number of lagged values to be included, we overcome this.